 A Safe and Effective Method for Forming New Bone

 Distraction osteogenesis is a method of correcting jaw and facial bone abnormality.
 The procedure involves the gradual movement and growth of the bone using a small distraction device.
 Distraction osteogenesis can also be used to restore lost bone in certain cases of bone loss or facial injury.
 The technique is used in treatment for a variety of bone problems, including orthognathic surgery and other procedures.
-Dr. Rick Edwards, Dr. Carl Johnson, and Dr. Ben Johnson are very experienced in this bone augmentation technique.
+Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, Dr. Sohaib Soliman, Dr. Hwi Sean Moon, and Dr. Kevin Huang are very experienced in this bone augmentation technique.

 Benefits of Distraction Osteogenesis

 Distraction osteogenesis allows for the gradual movement of the bone, which can lead to more controlled and precise results.
 Additionally, the procedure can minimize the need for extensive bone graft procedures.
 Since the procedure is minimally invasive and the movements of the bone are so gradual, distraction osteogenesis can minimize post-surgical swelling and discomfort.
 Distraction osteogenesis is also useful for increasing the amount of bone available for dental implants placement.